The Nordic Aesthetics

 Designers to explore:

-Alvar Aalto private house + Design Studios, Design Museum Helsinki, Moomin, Marimekko, Iittala, local designers and much more.
+Visiting Alvar Aalto Homes open house and his home museum, Design Museum Helsinki, Moomin, Marimekko, Iittala, local designers and much more

 Accommodation:

-1 night in Sunila Aalto Apartments and 3 nights in stylish Hotel F6 in Helsinki
+1 night in Ööd luxury cabin at Versso Island, 1 night in Sunila Aalto Apartments and two nights in Stylish Hotel F6 in Helsinki

 Food: